PRINT PAGEJoshua ShorePartner

 Assisted Howard Srebnick to draft the briefs and prepare for oral argument before the United States Supreme Court in Sila Luis v.
-United States, which raised a Sixth Amendment challenge to the government’s pretrial restraint of untainted assets that are not traceable to criminal activity when those assets are needed to retain counsel of choice.
-In a landmark decision announced on March 30, 2016, a 5-Justice majority agreed with Mr. Srebnick's argument and vacated the injunction, thus guaranteeing that his client could exercise her Sixth Amendment right to retain counsel of choice.
+United States, resulting in a landmark decision restricting the government’s ability, before trial, to restrain assets that are not traceable to criminal activity when those assets are needed to exercise the Sixth Amendment right to retain counsel.

 Provided support for investors in litigation concerning the Miami World Center development project which resulted in a favorable settlement with their former partners.

-- Defended an attempted corporate dissolution of a military and defense contracting firm by its co-founder, resulting in a favorable settlement on behalf of the corporation and its executives.
+Defended an attempted corporate dissolution of a military and defense contracting firm by its co-founder which resulted in a favorable settlement on behalf of the corporation and its executives.

-As a law student, Mr. Shore worked as a research assistant for Profs.
-Donna Coker and Edgardo Rotman.
+As a law student, Josh worked as a research assistant for Professors Donna Coker and Edgardo Rotman.
 He also served as an intern to U.S. Magistrate Judge Theodore Klein of the Southern District of Florida, the United States Attorney’s Office for the Southern District of Florida, and the Office of President William J. Clinton in New York.